- ORDER: Anseriformes

 - Negrón Americano (Spanish)

 - Macreuse à bec jaune (French)

 - Until recently, the Common Scoter of Eurasia and Black Scoter of North America (and northeastern Russia) were thought to be the same species.
 Bill differences between male Common and Black Scoters have been known for centuries, but it took a 2009 study of differences in courtship calls to clinch the case for recognizing them both as full species.

-The Black Scoter occasionally does a "Wing-flap" display while swimming, flapping its wings with its body held up out of the water.
-Unlike other scoters, it almost always punctuates a Wing-flap with a characteristic downward thrust of head, as if its neck were momentarily broken.
-Surf and White-winged scoters keep their heads and bills pointing more or less above the horizontal throughout a Wing-flap.
+- The Black Scoter occasionally does a display while swimming, flapping its wings with its body held up out of the water.
+Unlike other scoters, it almost always ends this display with a strong downward thrust of the head.

 - The oldest recorded Black Scoter was a male, at least 10 years, 6 months old.